masai1116/SHARE-seq-alignmentV2/reprocess_deposited_data.md

 cat SRR19912835_1.fastq | awk '{if(NR%4==1) print "@"$2; else if(NR%4==2) print; else if(NR%4==3) print "+"; else if(NR%4==3) print $0}' | bgzip > speciesmix.ATAC.R1.fastq.gz\
 cat SRR19912835_2.fastq | awk '{if(NR%4==1) print "@"$2; else if(NR%4==2) print; else if(NR%4==3) print "+"; else if(NR%4==3) print $0}' | bgzip > speciesmix.ATAC.R2.fastq.gz

-Move the resulting fastq.gz files into a new directoy.
+Move the resulting fastq.gz files into a new directoy (/fakepath/fastqfoler/).
-Modify the
+Update the rawdir and Project in Share_seqV2_example.sh accordingly: rawdir=/fakepath/fastqfoler/
+Project=(speciesmix.ATAC)
+Start=Demultiplexed # this optine makes the pipepline awares the starting file is the demultiplex fastqs.\
+Update the project name in config.example.yaml.